tri4ngl3/CASA0018-Swish-Acoustic-Shot-Tracker/README.md

 Cleary, T. J., & Zimmerman, B. J. (2001).
 Self-regulation differences during athletic practice by experts, non-experts, and novices.
 Journal of applied sport psychology, 13(2), 185-206.
 Sandbrook, C., Luque-Lora, R., & Adams, W. M. (2018).
 Human bycatch: Conservation surveillance and the social implications of camera traps.
 Conservation and Society, 16(4), 493-504.
 Moreira, P. E. D., Dieguez, G. T. D. O., Bredt, S. D. G. T., & Praça, G. M. (2021).
 The acute and chronic effects of dual-task on the motor and cognitive performances in athletes: a systematic review.
-International journal of environmental research and public health, 18(4), 1732.Li, S., & Zhang, W. (2022).
+International journal of environmental research and public health, 18(4), 1732.
+Li, S., & Zhang, W. (2022).
 Evaluation Method of Basketball Teaching and training effect based on Wearable device.
 Frontiers in Physics, 10, 900169.

 *Tip: we use [https://www.citethisforme.com](https://www.citethisforme.com) to make this task even easier.*